alagyn/Hermes/docs/grammar-files.md

 All three of these can be defined in an arbitrary order and interleaving, but the key thing to note is that __tokens have precedence based upon the order they are defined in.__ I.E. in case of a tie, the token that is defined first will win.

-__Hermes grammers can contain line comments starting with # anywhere except code blocks.
+__Hermes grammars can contain line comments starting with # anywhere except code blocks.
 Pounds are safe to use within regex.__

 ### Tokens
 Tokens are defined as name+regex tuple.
 By convention, tokens are usually named with full uppercase, but they can be any combination of letters and underscores.